 Tricia Smith, a lawyer and businesswoman based in Vancouver, has had a successful multifaceted career in sport.
 A four-time Olympian in rowing, Smith captured a silver medal at the Los Angeles 1984 Olympic Games, seven world championship medals as well as a gold medal at the 1986 Commonwealth Games.

 For over 35 years, she has served the COC in various capacities.
-Since she first became involved in the COC’s Athletes’ Council in 1980 as rowing’s representative, Smith has been a member or chair of the Executive, Team Selection, Games, Governance, Compensation, Women’s and International Relations Committees and also served as Vice-President.
-In addition, she has served as Chef de Mission and part of the International team of the Vancouver 2010 Bid Committee.
+Since she first became involved in the COC’s Athletes’ Council in 1980 as rowing’s representative, Smith has been a member or chair of the Executive, Team Selection, Games, Governance, Compensation, Women’s and International Relations Committees and served as Vice-President.
+In addition, she has served as Chef de Mission and was part of the International team of the Vancouver 2010 Bid Committee.
 With her passion for the ideals of sport, she always puts the athletes and coaches first and believes strongly in the Olympic values and the positive power of sport.
-Smith was elected as a member of the International Olympic Committee in August 2016.
-She is a member of the IOC Medical and Scientific Committee.